4.9

 Massachusetts Institute of Technology

-• Field of Study: Mechanical Engineering.
+• Field of Study: List the major clearly, such as Mechanical Engineering.

-• Institution: State the university or college.
+• Institution: Include the university or college name.

 Takeaway